Meghan Markle Caught Letting Her Puppy Do Its Business On Palace Grounds

 — Lisa Petrillo (@LisaPetrillo) September 12, 2018

-Perhaps the most pressing question whether that is even Markle’s dog.
-Markle has quite regularly put her Beagle named Guy in front of the camera even before the Royal Wedding made her a household name.
-That dog obviously isn’t Guy though.
-Recent reports also say that Markle and Prince Harry have purchased a dog together, but the breed of it is a Labrador Retriever.
-The dog in the photo does not appear to be that either.
-Perhaps Markle was just dog-sitting for one of her Royal relatives but something doesn’t seem to be adding up when it comes to ownership of the dog that will definitely be going viral.
+Perhaps the most pressing question is whether the pictured pup is even Markle’s dog.
+Markle has quite regularly put her Beagle, Guy, in front of the camera prior to assuming her role as royalty.
+The dog in question here bears little resemblance to Guy, however.

+Recent reports relay that Markle and Prince Harry have purchased a dog together, elaborating that the newest member of the pack is a Labrador Retriever.
+The dog in the photo does not appear to be of that breed, either.
+Perhaps Markle was just dog-sitting for one of her friends or relatives — but something doesn’t seem to be adding up when it comes to ownership of the dog in this story that is sure to go viral.